Piano: Construction and components

-Pianos can have over 12,000 individual parts, supporting six functional features: keyboard, hammers, dampers, bridge, soundboard, and strings.
+Pianos can have over 12,000 individual parts, supporting six functional features: keyboard, action (including hammers, hammer shanks, and whippens), dampers and their underlevers, bridges, soundboard, and strings.
 Many parts of a piano are made of materials selected for strength and longevity.
 This is especially true of the outer rim, which is most commonly made of hardwood, typically hard maple or beech, and its massiveness serves as an essentially immobile object from which the flexible soundboard can best vibrate.
 According to Harold A. Conklin, the purpose of a sturdy rim is so that, "... the vibrational energy will stay as much as possible in the soundboard instead of dissipating uselessly in the case parts, which are inefficient radiators of sound."

 Hardwood rims are commonly made by laminating thin, hence flexible, strips of hardwood, bending them to the desired shape immediately after the application of glue.
 The bent plywood system was developed by C.F.
 Theodore Steinway in 1880 to reduce manufacturing time and costs.
 Previously, the rim was constructed from several pieces of solid wood, joined and veneered, and European makers used this method well into the 20th century.
 A modern exception, Bösendorfer, an Austrian manufacturer of high-quality pianos, constructs their inner rims from solid spruce, the same wood that the soundboard is made from, which is notched to allow it to bend.
 Rather than isolating the rim from vibration, their "resonance case principle" allows the framework to resonate more freely with the soundboard, creating additional coloration and complexity of the overall sound.

 The thick wooden posts on the underside (grands) or back (uprights) of the piano stabilize the rim structure and are made of softwood for stability.
 The requirement of structural strength, fulfilled by stout hardwood and thick metal, makes a piano heavy.
 Even a small upright can weigh 136 kg.
 The Steinway concert grand (Model D) weighs 480 kg.
 The largest piano available on the general market, the Fazioli F308, weighs 570 kg.

 The pinblock, which holds the tuning pins in place, is another area where toughness is important.
 It is made of hardwood, typically hard maple or beech, and is laminated for strength, stability and longevity.
 Piano strings, also called piano wire, which must endure years of extreme tension and hard blows, are made of high carbon steel.
 They are manufactured to vary as little as possible in diameter, since all deviations from uniformity introduce tonal distortion.
-The bass strings of a piano are made of a steel core wrapped with one or two layers of copper wire, to increase their mass whilst retaining flexibility.
-If all strings throughout the piano's compass were individual (monochord), the massive bass strings would overpower the upper ranges.
-Makers compensate for this with the use of double strings in the tenor and triple strings throughout the treble.
+The bass strings of a piano are made of a steel core wrapped with one or two layers of copper wire (iron and aluminum have also been used), to increase their mass whilst retaining flexibility.
+If all strings throughout the piano's compass were individual (monochords), the massive bass strings would overpower the upper ranges.
+Makers compensate for this with the use of double strings (bichords) in the tenor and triple strings (trichords) throughout the treble.